yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2020/index.md

 ## Xenoblade specific fixes

-Rendering bugs are abundant in Xenoblade games, due to the complexity of their engine, they are not trivial to solve.
+Rendering bugs are abundant in Xenoblade games due to the complexity of their engine, and they are not trivial to solve.
-However, with the help of [gdkchan](https://github.com/gdkchan), and using this [Pull Request](https://github.com/Ryujinx/Ryujinx/pull/1277) from [Ryujinx](https://github.com/Ryujinx/Ryujinx), [Rodrigo](https://github.com/ReinUsesLisp) fixed one of the major rendering issues in `Xenoblade Chronicles 2` related to [front face flipping](https://github.com/yuzu-emu/yuzu/pull/3996).
-Additional [improvements to texture depth samplings](https://github.com/yuzu-emu/yuzu/pull/3991) resolved some rendering glitches, found for example in clouds and the start menu.
+However, with the help of [gdkchan](https://github.com/gdkchan) and using this [Pull Request](https://github.com/Ryujinx/Ryujinx/pull/1277) from [Ryujinx](https://github.com/Ryujinx/Ryujinx), [Rodrigo](https://github.com/ReinUsesLisp) fixed one of the major rendering issues in `Xenoblade Chronicles 2` related to [front face flipping](https://github.com/yuzu-emu/yuzu/pull/3996).
+Additional [improvements to texture depth samplings](https://github.com/yuzu-emu/yuzu/pull/3991) resolved some rendering glitches, such as the clouds and start menu.
 Additionally, a better handling of [mipmap overlaps](https://github.com/yuzu-emu/yuzu/pull/4012) solved the constantly moving textures the games previously had.
 You can see the results below.

 {{< single-title-imgs
     "Who said yuzu can’t run JRPGs?
 (Xenoblade Chronicles 2)"